theREALdebater/eclat/doc/pxcr/pxc.md

 ????? should be programming language independent

-PXC assembly is actually expressed with Ada source in the form of qualified expressions, as described in [13.8 Machine Code Insertions][1] of the Ada Reference Manual.
+PXC partition is actually expressed with Ada source in the form of qualified expressions, as described in [13.8 Machine Code Insertions][1] of the Ada Reference Manual.

 .....

-For example, the following shows the declaration of a procedure which contains PXC assembly:
+For example, the following shows the declaration of a procedure which contains PXC partition:

 ```ada
 with System.Machine_Code;